 Basic Details Starting point: Monastery (with an albergue) Monasterio de Zenarruza.
 Ending point: Albergue de Peregrinos, Gerekiz Availability of alternative routes: No (in theory you can follow the GR 38 marked trail for a significant part of your day.
 However, this trail is not nicer than the Camino, it has more asphalt walking and it…

-Basic Details Starting point: Church of Santa Maria, Deba Ending point: Monastery (with an albergue) Monasterio de Zenarruza.
+Basic Details Starting point: Church of Santa Maria, Deba.
+Ending point: Monastery (with an albergue) Monasterio de Zenarruza.
 Availability of alternative routes: YES, there is a small alternative route over the mountains, following the GR 121 marked trail.
 Following this route you will save about 3 kilometers of walking distance, and the elevation is just…

 Basic Details Starting point: Convent of the Franciscanos, Zarautz Ending point: Church of Santa Maria, Deba Availability of alternative routes: You can take an alternative route along the coast after Zumaia.
 It passes through some beautiful locations, such as Playa de Sakoneta, or Mirador Mendetagaina (a viewpoint), and on this route you can observe…